 SOCIETAL IMPACT STUDIES

 We expanded our nationally recognized expertise in economic impact assignments to assess the societal impact of initiatives in community health, economic development, and education.
-For example, our current project for the Alliance of Excellence in Education measures multiple societal impacts and costs savings attributed to completing high school.
+Read about our work with Florida International University’s NeighborhoodHELP program.

 ECONOMIC IMPACT CASE STUDIES